-The X Image Extension (XIE) code provides a powerful mechanism for the transfer and display of virtually any image on X-capable hardware.
-Documentation for XIE is provided in the /usr/share/doclib/xie directory on an installed Tru64 UNIX system.

-Before you can view or print an XIE document, you must uncompress it using the gzip -d command.
-For more information, see the gzip(1) reference page.
+The X Image Extension (XIE) code (developed by the X Consortium) provides a powerful mechanism for the transfer and display of virtually any image on X-capable hardware.
+Documentation for XIE is installed in compressed format in the /usr/share/doclib/xie directory.
+Before you can view or print a copy of one of the XIE documents, you must uncompress it using the gunzip command.
+For information about gunzip, see the gzip(1) reference page.